Dineshkumar021617/uxdesignproductwebsite/README.md

 ![output](./static/img/dkcontactus.png)

 ## RESULT:
-    Thus a website is designed for a company's products and details and is hosted in the URL http:/dineshkumars.student.saveetha.in:8000 .
+    Thus a website is designed for a company's products and details using ux design